Shahenda Wafa

 Shahenda Wafa (born 1998) is an Egyptian chess player who holds the title of Woman Grandmaster (2017).
-She is a three-time African Women's Chess Champion (2017, 2018, 2022).
+She is a four-time African Women's Chess Champion (2017, 2018, 2022 and 2026).

 Chess career

 Wafa won the 2014 Arab Girls Championship and African Girls Championship in age category U16.
 She was joint winner with Sabrina Latreche of the 2014 Women's Arab Chess Championship.
 In 2015, she won African Youth and Junior Girls Chess Championships.

 Wafa won the Women's African Chess Championship twice in a row; in 2017 in Oran and in 2018 in Livingstone.
 She qualified for the Women's World Chess Championship 2018 (November).

 Wafa played for Egypt in the Women's Chess Olympiads: